thewolmer/floor-stat-bot/README.md

 # NFT Floor Price Stat Bot

 The NFT Floor Price Stat Bot is a Discord bot that provides real-time floor price statistics for a specific NFT collection.
-It updates the nickname of a specified user in your Discord server with the current floor price of the chosen NFT collection from OpenSea.
+It updates its nickname in your Discord server with the current floor price of the chosen NFT collection from OpenSea.

 ## Features

-- Updates the nickname of a specified user with the floor price of the chosen NFT collection.
+- Updates the bot's nickname with the floor price of the chosen NFT collection.
 - Real-time floor price data fetched from OpenSea using Axios.
 - Built using Discord.js for seamless integration with Discord servers.
 - Written in TypeScript for improved code maintainability and type safety.